approov/quickstart-react-native/README.md

 ## ADDING THE APPROOV PACKAGE

-Add the Approov package to your existing App with the following command:
+Add the Approov service layer to your existing App with the following command:

 ```
-npm install @approov/quickstart-react-native
+npm install @approov/approov-service-react-native
 ```

 Note if you experience an error related to peer dependencies, then you can append the `--force` to install with your particular React Native version.
-The plugin supports version 0.71 or above.
+The plugin supports version 0.75 or above.

 If you are installing into an Expo project then use:

 ```
-expo install @approov/quickstart-react-native
+expo install @approov/approov-service-react-native
 ```

 For iOS you must also install [pod](https://cocoapods.org/) dependencies.
 Change the directory to `ios` and type: